-Second Observer Tube For teaching and assistants
+Second Observer Tube

 The convergent stereo view offers a very large binocular field of view with high resolution and depth of focus.
 Eyepieces adjustable to all papillary distances allow for a fatigue free and relaxed examination, even during long examinations.